 Go Rock Climbing: A 40-foot rock wall is part of Venetian’s Canyon Ranch Spa that anyone can gain access to.
 Prices range from $29 for a 25-minute session to $49 for 50-minutes.
 While the spa also offers traditional amenities like a salt cave, fitness classes, and other wellness services, we chose to focus on the rock wall… because that sounds like more fun.
 If you’re looking for things to do at Venetian/Palazzo with an older kid, this could be an option as youth aged 10 – 17 are able to climb if accompanied by an adult.
 More info on the spa and rock wall here!

 Madame Tussauds Wax Museum: Visit and take photos with celebrities and politicians, living and deceased at Madame Tussauds.
 Popular figures include Steve Aoki, Alan from “The Hangover”, and Snoop Dogg, among others.
-Tickets are $34.99 and can be purchased at the attraction or in advance.
+Tickets are $34.99, and can be purchased at the attraction.